David Moscow: Personal life

-Moscow was born in The Bronx, the son of Patricia (née Sterner) and Jon Moscow.
+Moscow was born in the Bronx, the son of Patricia (née Sterner) and Jon Moscow.
 His mother's family is from Montana.
 His father is Jewish, and his mother is Mormon, but he was not raised in either religion.

-His younger brother Lev was an extra in Newsies and is a history teacher at The Beacon School in New York City.
-Moscow is friends with Max Casella and Luke Edwards from Newsies.

-Moscow attended Hampshire College in Amherst, Massachusetts, in the 1990s.
+He attended Hampshire College in Amherst, Massachusetts, in the 1990s.

+Moscow is married to Karen Moscow.
 Moscow was engaged to actress Kerry Washington from October 2004 to March 2007.